weakish/docs-en/views/storage_overview.md

 One exception is that all the fields can accept `null` regardless of their types.
 Keep in mind that if a field is saved for the first time with `null` as its value, the type of this field will be locked to `Object`.
 This may lead to unexpected outcomes in certain cases.
 For example, if a `User` object has a field `nickname` and the first user being created doesn't set a nickname, then if the user is saved with `nickname` to be `null`, the type of `nickname` will be locked to `Object`.
 If this user or another user ever set a string for this field, an error will be thrown.
 Therefore, it is discouraged that you set `null` as the value of a field.
 If a field doesn't have a value, you may simply skip setting a value for the field.
 In Java SDK, the operation of setting `null` as a value will be ignored, which means that `put(key, null)` will not trigger any effect.

+Once the type of a field is solidified, it cannot be changed anymore unless all the data in that field is deleted.
+For example, if there is a `String` field `indexId` holding numbers as strings and you need to change its type to `Number`, you may create a temporary field, copy the original data into there, delete the existing `indexId`, and copy the data back from the temporary field.

 ### Data Management

 You can manage the data in your application by going to [Dashboard > LeanStorage > Data](/data.html?appid={{appid}}#/) in your browser.
 This web console shows all the objects stored in your application in JSON.